Noelle (2019 film): Plot

 At the North Pole, preparations for the upcoming Christmas are quickly taking place.
-After the current Santa Claus's death five months prior, his son, Nick Kringle, is having difficulties trying to complete his training in order to become the next Santa.
-His younger sister, Noelle, who has been placed in charge of distributing and maintaining Christmas spirit, continues to support him, and even suggests taking the weekend off as to avoid the stress and relax before the big day.
-Complying, Nick takes off overnight with the reindeer, and does not return following the weekend.
+After the current Santa Claus's death five months prior, his son Nick Kringle is having difficulties trying to complete his training to become the next Santa.
+His younger sister Noelle who has been placed in charge of distributing and maintaining Christmas spirit, continues to support him, and even suggests taking the weekend off to avoid the stress and relax before the big day.
+Complying, Nick takes off overnight with the reindeer.

-When the reindeer return without Nick and Noelle admits to giving him controversial advice, the elves get angry at her.
-The elf elders forcibly appoint her cousin Gabriel, the Kringles' tech support, to fill in as the new Santa.
-Guilt-stricken and forlorn, Noelle deduces that Nick fled to Phoenix, Arizona, and takes off with the Sleigh and reindeer with her childhood nanny Polly.
+When the reindeer return the following weekend without Nick and Noelle admits to giving him controversial advice, the Christmas elves get disappointed in her and Nick's puffin friends get angry at her.
+The elf elders forcibly appoint her cousin Gabriel who works as the Kringles' tech support to become the new Santa.
+Guilt-stricken and forlorn, Noelle deduces that Nick fled to Phoenix, Arizona, and takes off with the sleigh and reindeer with her childhood nanny Polly.

-They set down in a mall.
+They set down in the Desert Ridge Marketplace.
 With the permission of manager Helen Rojas and the customers' support and belief that it was a Christmas exhibit, Noelle sets out into the city to find Nick, leaving Polly to tend to the sleigh and reindeer.
 She meets and hires Jake Hapman, a private investigator as well as a recently divorced dad, to track down Nick.
-Noelle also interacts with Jake's enthusiastic son Alex and several other people, discovering that she can understand and communicate in other languages (including American Sign Language), as well as tell the naughty from the nice.
+Noelle also interacts with Jake's enthusiastic son Alex and several other people, discovering that she can understand and communicate in other languages (including American Sign Language) as well as tell the naughty from the nice.

-Jake tracks Nick down to a yoga studio, where Nick is enthusiastic to see Noelle yet refuses to return north and become Santa.
+Jake tracks Nick down to a yoga studio where Nick is enthusiastic to see Noelle yet refuses to return north and become Santa.
 After a heated argument, Noelle leaves the building.
-She returns to the mall, where her reindeer friend Snowcone arrives with a letter from Mrs. Claus informing her about the situation back home and ordering her to find and bring Nick back home.
-During Noelle's time away, Gabriel had used an algorithm to determine that there were only 2,837 "nice" children in the world, much to the horror of the elves and Mrs. Claus.
+She returns to the mall where her reindeer friend Snowcone arrives with a letter from Mrs. Claus informing her about the situation back home and ordering her to find and bring Nick back home.
+During Noelle's time away, Gabriel uses an algorithm to determine that there are only 2,837 "nice" children in the world, much to the horror of the elves and Mrs. Claus.